Infrared Heater Not Working? Here Are 5 Causes & Fixes

 Solution: Imagine you’re about to cook a burger on your grill, and clean it accordingly.

-Just make sure the appliance is unplugged, and cool, before doing so.
+Please make sure the appliance is unplugged and cool before doing so.

 Fortunately, as I hope you’ve learned in this piece, addressing most of the causes behind this problem is simple, and quick.
 More often than not, replacing your power cord, and cleaning your grill often, will do the trick.